Six million illegal cigarettes confiscated

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In pursuit of the vision of prime minister, the chairman FBR has urged the Directorate General of Intelligence and Investigation-Inland Revenue to speed up combat the trade of counterfeit and non-duty paid cigarettes.
+In pursuit of the vision of prime minister to curb the menace of trade of counterfeit and illicit tobacco trade, which is not only hazardous to the health of general public but also causing huge loss to the government exchequer, the chairman FBR has urged the Directorate General of Intelligence and Investigation-Inland Revenue to speed up the enforcement measures to combat the trade of counterfeit and non-duty paid cigarettes.